-5.1 Normally one internal and two external assessors shall be nominated by the Head of School, except where the candidate is a member of this

-University staff, when all assessors shall be external to the University.
-The candidate shall have the opportunity to suggest potential assessors and to advise the Head of School as to any potential assessors they do not wish to assess the submission.
-The criteria for the appointment of assessors shall be in accordance with the Code of Practice for Assessment of Research Degree Theses Section 4.

-- 5.2 The Senate formally appoints external examiners.
-The identity of the appointed assessors shall not be revealed to the candidate. - 5.3 The higher doctorate shall be awarded only to candidates who, in the opinion of the assessors, have demonstrated: - 5.3 .1 A contribution of originality and merit to their field of study, and - 5.3 .2 A sustained, consistent and substantial contribution to the advancement of knowledge over a number of years, and - 5.3 .3 Authoritative standing in their field of study, and - 5.3 .4 Seminal publications which have led to extensions or development of knowledge by others, and - 5.3 .5 For the DMus as composer, the submission must show a comprehensive technique at the highest possible standard and possess distinctive quality, in either powers of invention or methods of treatment. - Having considered the work, the assessors shall submit individual reports to the Registry, with a recommendation that: - 5.4 .1 The appropriate Higher Doctorate be awarded, or - 5.4 .2 That a Higher Doctorate not be awarded.
+- 5.2 Normally one internal and two external assessors shall be nominated by the Head of PAU, except where the candidate is a member of staff at this University, when all assessors shall be external to the University.
+The candidate shall have the opportunity to suggest potential assessors and to advise the Head of PAU as to any potential assessors they do not wish to assess the submission.
+The criteria for the appointment of assessors shall be in accordance with the Code of Practice for Assessment of Research Degree Theses Section 4. - 5.3 The Senate formally appoints external assessors. - 5.4 The identity of the appointed assessors shall not be revealed to the candidate. - 5.5 The higher doctorate shall be awarded only to candidates who, in the opinion of the assessors, have demonstrated: - 5.5 .1 A contribution of originality and merit to their field of study, and - 5.5 .2 A sustained, consistent and substantial contribution to the advancement of knowledge over a number of years, and - 5.5 .3 Authoritative standing in their field of study, and - 5.5 .4 Seminal publications which have led to extensions or development of knowledge by others, and - 5.5 .5 For the DMus as composer, the submission must show a comprehensive technique at the highest possible standard and possess distinctive quality, in either powers of invention or methods of treatment. - 5.6 Having considered the work, the assessors shall submit individual reports to Registry, with a recommendation that: - 5.6 .1 The appropriate Higher Doctorate be awarded, or - 5.6 .2 That a Higher Doctorate not be awarded.